jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 This document contains notes for a small-scale seminar on category theory in the context of (functional) programming, organized at CWI.
 The goal of the seminar is to gain familiarity with concepts of category theory that apply (in a broad sense) to the field of functional programming.
 It could be an idea to have an associated (toy) project that examplifies the concepts that are discussed.

 Although the main focus will be on the mathematics, examples should be made in Haskell to illustrate how to apply the concepts, and possibly examples in other languages as well (such as Python and C++).

+I would like to thank:

+- Tom Bannink for supplying the proof for the bifunctor example in Chapter 3.

 # Categories